 - Quilting build, stitching quality, and edge reinforcements.

-We compare this information with independent guidance on how materials influence sagging, support loss, and edge collapse over time.
+We compare this information with what we know about sagging, support loss, and edge collapse over time.

 Simulated Wear and Early Sag Checks